O1ahmad/ansible-role-grafana/README.md

 Requirements
 ------------

 Requires the `unzip/gtar` utility to be installed on the target host.
 See ansible `unarchive` module [notes](https://docs.ansible.com/ansible/latest/modules/unarchive_module.html#notes) for details.
+Also, due to the use of the `provisioning` feature introduced in version **5.0**, *versions >= 5.0* of Grafana are required for proper execution.

 Role Variables
 --------------